George Kriarakis: Bandidos

 Kriarakis was born in Toronto, the son of Greek immigrants and worked as a tow truck driver.
 Kriarakis excelled as a rugby player as a high school student.
-His nickname of "Crash" was related to his occupation as a truck tow driver.
+His nickname of "Crash" was related to his occupation as a tow truck driver.
 Kriarakis had no criminal record, refused to use drugs and shunned the company of strippers.
 James "Ripper" Fullager, who had been active in outlaw biking since the 1960s and whose home in Toronto was a favorite gathering place for the Bandidos, where Fullager recounted his past adventures and gave them advice.
 The Victoria Day weekend in May is the normal start of the riding season for outlaw bikers in Canada.
 For Victoria Day in 2003, it turned out that of the Bandidos only Giovanni "Boxer" Muscedere, Frank "Cisco" Lenti, Glenn "Wrongway" Atkinson and Kriarakis actually owned working Harley-Davidson motorcycles, which humiliated Lenti who bitterly complained about "bikers without bikes".

-In June 2003, when Kriarakis was eating in a restaurant in Woodbridge where he was surrounded by a dozen Hells Angels and was ordered to go out to the parking lot to be beaten as Woodbridge was considered to be "their" territory.
+In June 2003, while Kriarakis was eating in a restaurant in Woodbridge he was surrounded by a dozen Hells Angels and ordered to go out to the parking lot to be beaten as Woodbridge was considered to be "their" territory.
 One of Kriarakis's friends called Lenti on his cellphone, who promptly raced off in his tow truck to help his biker "brother" while Kriarakis was badly beaten up in the parking lot.
 Upon arriving, Lenti was furious to see that Kriarakis had called the police to report the assault, telling him that outlaw bikers never report to the police a crime committed by other outlaw bikers, even against themselves.
 At a meeting at Fullager's house, Kriarakis was taken to task for his violation of the outlaw biker code, which just publicly humiliated the Toronto Bandido chapter.
 Muscedere told Kriarakis: "You should had fought like a man".
 Kriarakis left Woodbridge shortly afterwards to move into a luxury condominium in Toronto.
 Pointedly, he did not tell Muscedere or Lenti of the move.
-For a time, he worked in dairy farm in Camrose, Alberta in an apparent attempt to get away from the Bandidos.
+For a time, he worked on a dairy farm in Camrose, Alberta in an apparent attempt to get away from the Bandidos.